-LAM: Diagnosis Make an Appointment Refer a Patient Ask a Question Reviewed by Ann Mullen, RN, CNS, AE-C, CDE, TTS, Gregory P. Downey, MD (October 01, 2018) How is lymphangioleiomyomatosis (LAM) diagnosed?
-LAM can be difficult to diagnose, because the symptoms are similar to other lung disease such as asthma and bronchitis.
+LAM: Diagnosis Make an Appointment Refer a Patient Ask a Question Reviewed by Gregory P. Downey, MD (February 02, 2023) How is LAM diagnosed?
+Lymphangioleiomyomatosis (LAM) is a rare disease that can be difficult to diagnose because the symptoms are similar to other lung disease such as asthma and bronchitis.
 Because of the common symptoms, many women may not realize they have LAM or that they need to see a doctor.
-See a pulmonologist who has experience with LAM and diseases like LAM to diagnose and treat the condition.
-The doctor will examine you, will ask about your symptoms and may order diagnostic tests such as: High-Resolution Computed Tomography (HRCT) Scan – the most accurate and noninvasive way to identify LAM present in the lung, look for fluid around the lungs and find LAM-related kidney tumors, which are present in about 40 percent of people with LAM Bronchoscopy – a scope that’s inserted in your nose and down through your trachea to look inside your lungs and airways and to take a tissue sample for a biopsy if needed Lung Function Test — a breathing test shows how much air you can inhale and exhale within a time frame and if your lungs are functioning normally, or if there is an abnormality Chest X-ray — imaging that can show if a lung collapsed lung or if there’s fluid in the lung cavity Pulse Oximetry – identifies how much oxygen is in your blood VEGF-D Blood Test — if there’s a high level of VEGF-D hormone and cysts present in the lung, then a biopsy may not be needed to diagnose LAM Lung Biopsy — tissues collected by thoracoscopy (a scope inserted in a small incision) or thoracotomy (open chest surgery) can diagnose LAM or related diseases LAM: Symptoms LAM: Treatment Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
+See a pulmonologist who has experience with LAM and diseases like LAM, to diagnose and treat the condition.
+The doctor will examine you, ask about your symptoms, and may order diagnostic tests such as: High-Resolution Computed Tomography (HRCT) Scan – the most accurate and noninvasive way to identify LAM present in the lung, look for fluid around the lungs and find LAM-related kidney tumors which are present in about 40% of people with LAM Bronchoscopy – a scope is inserted in the nose and down through your trachea to look inside your lungs and airways, and to take a tissue sample for a biopsy if needed Lung Function Testing – shows how much air you can inhale and exhale within a time frame, and if your lungs are functioning normally, or if there is an abnormality Chest X-Ray – shows a collapsed lung or fluid in the lung cavity Pulse Oximetry – identifies how much oxygen is in your blood VEGF-D Blood Test – measures the VEGF-D hormone level Lung Biopsy – a thoracoscopy or thoracotomy collects tissue from the lung to help diagnose LAM or diseases that look like LAM LAM: Symptoms LAM: Treatment Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
 Search our clinical trials.